 She has so much dimension in her vocals!
 It always gives me the chills to listen to her music.
 Dolores should automatically be number 1 in my opinion.

-The rage and anger to the softer lyrics she can sing are truly unique.
-I can't think of another singer were her range and versatility.
-Should be in the top 15 at least.
+The range from rage and anger to softer lyrics she can sing is truly unique.
+I can't think of another singer with her range and versatility.
+She should be in the top 15 at least.

 Great voice.
 I definitely liked her pixie haircut more than her long hair.